-Level 2 OCR Technical Certificate

-lifestyle or religion and understand the importance of hygiene in food preparation.
+Level 1/2 Cambridge National Certificate Health & Social Care that influence diet such as income, lifestyle or religion and understand the importance of hygiene in food preparation.
 As part of their assessment, students will create a dietary plan for individuals with specific dietary needs and prepare an appropriate meal.